Donald Trump’s tirades are great windows into his deranged mind, but the latest one focused on Jews, and it is especially revealing.

 Second, let’s follow the money.
 During this same period, financial contributions by a few very wealthy American Jews were the largest single source of funds to Trump and his Republican Tea Party followers.
 These donations came from members of the Republican Jewish Coalition (RJC) and its top contributors: Sheldon and Miriam Adelson, Bernie Marcus, Jeffrey Yass, Paul Singer, Steven Schwarzman, and others in the RJC.
 During the Trump administration, the Adelson’s were Trump’s largest individual contributors, with $75 million in donations.

-In practice, this meant that national Jewish groups were fundraising for ways to combat anti-Semitism at the same time that the Republican Jewish Coalition was vastly outspending these same groups to promote a president that was fostering anti-Semitism.
-Worse, this situation went on for the four years Trump was president.
+In practice, this meant that national Jewish groups were fundraising for ways to combat anti-Semitism at the same time that the Republican Jewish Coalition was vastly outspending these same groups to promote a president who was fostering anti-Semitism.
+Worse, this situation continued for the four years that Trump was president.

 Why Are the Top Jewish Leaders Silent?

-So, given the links between Trump and white supremacists groups and the RJC, why haven’t many Jewish leaders criticized this deal with the devil?
+So, given the links between Trump and white supremacist groups and the RJC, why haven’t many Jewish leaders criticized this deal with the devil?

 There are some excellent reasons why the CEOs of top Jewish non-profits are silent.
-One is that they will offend the large donors who are their largest contributors.
-The second reason is the change in the structure of Jewish philanthropy of the past few decades.
+One is that they will offend their largest donors.
+The second is the change in the structure of Jewish philanthropy over the past few decades.
 A third is to avoid a national Shanda that could create rifts and damage institutional and personal relationships.

 Philanthropy is Big Business